Marcia Hines: 1974–1984: Queen of Pop and beyond

 Hines was voted "Queen of Pop", the country's most popular female performer, each year from 1976 to 1978, by the readers of TV Week.
 Hines was Australia's best-selling local act for 1977 and 1978, and she was the top concert attraction for 1976–1979 inclusive.
 Her success had been boosted by appearances on Australian Broadcasting Corporation's (ABC) popular TV music show Countdown.
 Her touring band, the Marcia Hines Band, included Kennedy, bass guitarist Jackie Orszaczky, lead guitarist Stephen Housden (later of Little River Band) and drummer/percussionist Peter Whitford.
 Hines was married to Kennedy during the late-1970s; he designed and made an elaborate and colourful stage costume for her.
 In 1978 and 1979, Hines also had her own TV series, Marcia Hines Music on the ABC.

 By November 1979, Hines had fallen out with Wizard Records' owner Robie Porter, and moved on to the Midnight label under Warner Music Australia, after waiting out her contract she returned to recording to achieve a few more hits including the dance track version of Dusty Springfield's "Your Love Still Brings Me to My Knees", which reached Top Ten in 1981.
 A compilation Greatest Hits, released by Porter's Wizard Records, peaked at number 2 in January 1982.
-In April 1981, Hines' brother Dwight committed suicide, and Hines later recalled being given the news by her mother.
+In April 1981, Hines's brother Dwight committed suicide, and Hines later recalled being given the news by her mother.

 Hines combined with fellow Jesus Christ Superstar artist Jon English to release a duet single "Jokers & Queens" and an associated six-track mini-album Jokers and Queens in July 1982.
 The album reached No. 36 and the single peaked at number 62 on their respective charts.
 Her next album, Love Sides, and its singles, "Love Side" and "Shadow in the Night", did not chart.
 Hines returned to theatre for a Jesus Christ Superstar revival in late 1983, and she then decided to devote more time to raising her daughter.
 During this time, she suffered with health and relationship problems.